iq-coryp/documentation-testing/pages/guides/creating-an-order.md

 {% include linkrefs.html %}

-This guide is intended to walk you through the process of creating an Order using the [Order API](http://developers.iqmetrix.com/api/orders).
+This guide is intended to walk you through the process of creating an {{order}}.

 ## Before You Begin